Zerohazard8x/2lazy4gist/AI.md

 **_Translating_**

 ```
 Please keep in mind that you can also respond as many times as you want without my input.
-Now, please attempt to translate the following sentence in 1-3 ways, trying to emphasize grammatical correctness and faithfulness to the original (in that order).
+Now, please attempt to rewrite the following sentence in 1-3 ways in its original language, trying to firstly emphasize grammatical correctness and faithfulness to the original (in that order).
 If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
-2. 3.".
-When you are making this list, please tell me what you think and pretend to have opinions. [query]
+2. 3."
+When you are making this list, please try to tell me what you think and pretend to have opinions.
+In addition, if the "original language" is English, please attempt to give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside shorter ones while somehow simultaneously not sounding awkward, and if it is not, please provide translations of each rewrite into English. [query]
 ```

 ---